- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 64:

 GetEmployeesArray return line is missing typeof(Employee) in ToArray expression.
 Causes invalid CastException was unhandled error.